 Pick up some secrets about South Carolina’s signature dishes from the people who know them best: our South Carolina Chef Ambassadors.
 Here, they put their own spin on classic Southern dishes, all while integrating locally sourced ingredients for that truly only-in-SC flavor.

 Inspired Ingredients and Classic Southern Dishes

 In its most fundamental form, pimento cheese is a mix of cheddar cheese, mayonnaise and peppers, but chefs across South Carolina put their own special spin on this signature spread.
-Chef Jamie Daskalis adds sour cream for tang and creaminess, plus finely chopped pimento-stuffed olives for texture and saltiness.
+Chef Jamie Daskalis, whose Johnny D’s Waffles and Benedicts has expanded to three locations: Myrtle Beach, North Myrtle Beach, and Surfside Beach, adds sour cream for tang and creaminess, plus finely chopped pimento-stuffed olives for texture and saltiness.

 “When it comes to pimento cheese, it is all about the mayo and cheese,” says Daskalis.
-“Duke’s happens to be made here in SC.
+“Duke’s happens to have been born here in SC.
 I also like to visit a local farm stand or farmers market to pick up some fresh local cheddar.”

 1 ½ cups Duke’s Mayonnaise

 2 cups cheddar cheese, shredded